 - (void)onTrackChanged:(AliPlayer*)player info:(AVPTrackInfo*)info {

-}Listen to playback status
+}Listen for playback states

 - (void)onPlayerStatusChanged:(AliPlayer*)player oldStatus:(AVPStatus)oldStatus newStatus:(AVPStatus)newStatus {